-Why is the Périgord the land of Cro magnon's man?
+Why is Périgord the country of the Cro Magnon man?

 The Dordogne and in particular the Vézère valley (known as the Man's Valley) is world famous for its prehistoric riches.
 You will discover the famous Cave of Lascaux, as well as the PIP (International pole of Prehistory) and many theme parks on the prehistoric period and even folklore sometimes obliges on the dinosaurs.